 A good example of this psychological element can be seen in inflation.
 At the end of 2008, U.S. government fixed income was pricing in deflation forever.
 At that point, the only thing of interest to me was the question of whether people might think that there could be inflation at some point in the future.
 Quantitative easing made it easy to answer this question affirmatively, because there are many monetarists in the world who believe that the quantity of money is the driver of inflation.
 Whether they are right or not is a problem for the future — what is important to me is that such people exist today.
 Their existence makes the market pricing for U.S. long bonds completely lopsided.
 Such pricing only makes sense if you are a died-in-the-wool output gapper who believes that when unemployment goes up, inflation goes down, end of story.Market prices reflect the probability of potential future outcomes at that moment, not the outcomes themselves.
 Some people do not believe in the output gap theory of inflation, and these people believe that pricing for U.S. bonds should be somewhere else.
 Because these two divergent schools of thought exist, it is possible that market sentiment can shift from deflation to inflation and that pricing will follow.

 One way to think about my process is to view markets in terms of the range of reasonable opinions.
 The opinion that we are going to have declining and low inflation for the next decade is entirely reasonable.
 The opinion that we are going to have inflation because central banks have printed trillions of dollars is also reasonable.
-While most pundits and many market participants try to decide which potential outcome will be the right one, I am much more interested in finding out where the market is mispricing that inflation will go to the moon, then I will start talking about unemployment rates, wages going down, and how we are going to have disinflation.
+While most pundits and many market participants try to decide which potential outcome will be the right one, I am much more interested in finding out where the market is mispricing that skew of probabilities.
+If the market is pricing that inflation will go to the moon, then I will start talking about unemployment rates, wages going down, and how we are going to have disinflation.
 If you tell me the markets are pricing deflation forever, I will start talking about the quantity theory of money, explaining how this skews outcomes the other way.
 Most market participants I know do not think in these terms.
 The market is extremely poor at pricing macroeconomics.
-People always talk about being forward looking, but few actually are.
+People always talk about being forward-looking, but few actually are.
 People tell stories to rationalize historical price action more frequently than they use potential future hypotheses to work out where prices could be.

 Your average retail trader (and even most “professionals”) read in the paper, magazines, blogs, etc. that Europe is on the brink of collapse.
 Deutsche bank is teetering on insolvency… populism is rising… the UK is leaving… it’s all going to hell in a handbasket.